samerwh/Path-Planning/README.md

 # Path-Planning

 [path-planning.cpp](https://github.com/samerwh/Path-Planning/blob/main/path_planning.cpp) consists of an implementation of the A-Star path search algorithm.
-The solution data is plotted using matplotlib.
+The map and path are plotted using matplotlib.

 ## Examples